 Also invoked in the Training Montage.
 That is, after all, why they were expected to "be a man".

-By the end of a movie Mulan has indirectly killed not only most of the Hun horde (via starting an avalanche that buries everyone but the Big Bad and Quirky Mini Boss Squad) but eventually Shan Yu by setting him up to blown by fireworks.
+By the end of the movie Mulan has indirectly killed not only most of the Hun horde (via starting an avalanche that buries everyone but the Big Bad and Quirky Mini Boss Squad) but eventually Shan Yu by setting him up to be blown up by fireworks.
 The movie doesn't really bring attention to this and the Emperor focuses more on Mulan saving China instead of her individual actions, but by the measure of this trope she's a "man" a hundred times more than any of the actual male characters.

 It is shown in The Bourne Ultimatum that in order to be accepted into Treadstone, Bourne had to execute an unknown man in cold blood.
 This is less about making him a man, and more about making him a weapon: his attempts to determine why he's supposed to kill this man are constantly rebuked with the admonishment "you don't need to know".
 Treadstone is training assassins: the assassins don't need to know why they're killing someone, they just need to do it.